spicybirsge/notebin/README.md

 3. Run `npm install`.
 4. Run `node server.js`.
 5. If your running this in a production environment comment the `require('dotenv').config()` part.
+6. Wanna deploy this with ease? click the "deploy to railway" button.

 # Credits